Meshtatsuo/sort-visualizer/README.md

 The visualizer takes in 2 command line arguments to determine sort type and dataset size and the syntax is as follows:

-`python main.py [sort type] [dataset size]`
+`python main.py [sort type] [dataset size] [playback rate]`

-For example, if you wish to visualize a bubble sort with a dataset size of 50, you would launch the application using this syntax:
+For example, if you wish to visualize a bubble sort with a dataset size of 50 and a high speed, you would launch the application using this syntax:

-`python main.py bubble 50`
+`python main.py bubble 50 .0001`

 Note: sort type is not case sensitive!